 I believe Photography is just the other form of the art.
 And here, I will be sharing some easy and useful tips for the beginners who actually want to take some good photographs.
 If you are interested in photography and looking for some handy beginners tips, keep reading.

 Read the followings and take them into practice while you are taking photographs next time.
 These are the basics I follow myself.

 The rule of Thirds

 This is the basic rule that makes your shot more interesting.
 Once you know the basic ideas about the ‘Rule of Third’, you will find it easier than it really sounds.
 Instead of centralizing your object, try to place it in the upper or the lower corners.
 All digital camera and most of the mobile phones have the grid option, which splits the image into 9 sections.
 For example, if your subject is a person, then you can place them either left or right third lines.
-This makes your photograph more appealing and attractive, and viewer will find new angle to look at the subject.
-Learn more about rule of thirds here.
+This makes your photograph more appealing and attractive, and a viewer will find a new angle to look at the subject.
+Learn more about the rule of thirds here.

 Alter the viewpoint

 It is better to forget the basic logic of taking photographs from the eye-level.
 While taking photographs, try to change the usual elevation and viewpoint.
 It is you who will have the full authority to move your camera up and down, so take pictures from above or below which will provide a new version of the same boring picture taken from the straight eye-level.
 Give it a try, hope will enjoy.